 What is the attraction of hyperactivity?
 Is it a refuge for the mind from what is real and to be faced here and now?
 If so its refuge is false as reality will surely be there waiting when the distraction is over.
 We call it an “escape” from reality but is it not also an assault on it?
 Have we or anyone else ever beaten reality, pounded it into submission in this way?
 On the contrary reality is the undefeated champion and certain to remain so.
 Effectively we just buy time and at the heavy cost of our well-being, composure, even a sane calibration to existence itself.

 Despite the marvels of electronics it’s important to remember that the most fantastic and capable device in the universe is the human brain.

 As a first line of defense we can ring-fence technology to a purely utilitarian level, making full use of its convenience and capabilities but guarding against intrusion and dependence.
 The criteria being: does this add or subtract from life in the long run?

 Work against addiction in all its many forms.
 Pull the plug, disconnect the cable, avoid social events that cater to addictions, do whatever needs to be done.
 Short circuit the mechanism of compulsion.
-Just as the branches of fruit trees are pruned for a heavier harvest so our unproductive activities are chopped off to increase our energies.
+Just as the branches of fruit trees are pruned for a heavier harvest so unproductive activities are chopped off to increase energy.

-The realization that our senses adjust over time for their degree of stimulation – as eyes do for bright or dim lighting – will make indulgence less attractive.
+The realization that our senses adjust over time for their degree of stimulation – as eyes do for bright or dim lighting – will make sensation-seeking less attractive.
 To have more gratification now is inevitably to have less later and vice versa.
-The automatic process of sensory accommodation ensures that all our frenzied pleasure seeking is in vain and at the cost of a narrowed window on the world.
+The irony is that the automatic process of sensory accommodation ensures that all our frenzied pleasure seeking is in vain.